DarkRaider95/Algorithms/README.md

 # Algorithms
-This repository contains my exercises and projects for the course of Algorith of the bachelor degree
+This repository contains my exercises and projects for the Algorithms course of the bachelor's degree